Mrdwan/spire-test/README.md

 - .env file to store database credentials
 - QueryBuilder class for DB queries
 - Extracting the View file into smaller components
+- Making Router and create routes but the app is to small so not needed
+- Making controller instead of plain php file but app is too small for that